MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Introduction

 \section{Introduction}

-Subject-driven image generation, which aims to create images featuring user-provided subjects, has become a cornerstone of personalized content creation.
-Propelled by higher-quality data and the widespread adoption of Diffusion Transformers~\citep{flux2024,esser2024scaling,gao2025seedream3,li2024hunyuandit}, text-to-image models have seen rapid advancements.
-This progress has significantly enhanced single-subject image generation, where models now excel at preserving subject fidelity~\citep{li2025visualcloze,feng2025personalize,he2025anystory}.
-Among the various techniques, the In-Context-Learning (ICL) paradigm~\citep{huang2024group,huang2024context,huang2024chatdit,tan2024ominicontrol,liang2025idea} has emerged as a mainstream approach.
-Its high adaptability to the transformer architecture and strong capability for maintaining subject fidelity have made it particularly effective for single-subject tasks.
+With improvements in data quality and the large-scale adoption of Diffusion Transformers (DiT)~\cite{flux2024,esser2024scaling,gong2025seedream2,gao2025seedream3,li2024hunyuandit}, text-to-image models have developed rapidly, driving demand for personalized generation.
+Multi-subject image generation, which aims to create images featuring multiple user-provided subjects, is a challenging but significant task for personalized generation.
+This task must simultaneously satisfy two distinct and challenging objectives: (\textit{i}) achieving high subject fidelity for multiple subjects, and (\textit{ii}) aligning with human preferences, encompassing aesthetic quality, semantic accuracy, and precise text alignment.

-However, extending this success from single-subject to multi-subject generation is not trivial.
-Building on the ICL framework, recent works like UNO~\citep{wu2025less} and OmniGen~\citep{xiao2025omnigen} have ventured into this complex multi-subject customization task.
-Despite their efforts, these methods often produce suboptimal results, especially when dealing with intricate subjects like human faces.
-They frequently suffer from suboptimal results, such as identity fusion and attribute leakage between subjects.
-This raises a critical question that forms the very foundation of our work: \textbf{why do existing ICL-based methods falter in the multi-subject setting?}
+Mainstream In-Context-Learning (ICL)~\cite{huang2024group,huang2024context,tan2024ominicontrol} based works, such as UNO \cite{wu2025less} and OmniGen \cite{xiao2025omnigen,wu2025omnigen2}, have demonstrated a high degree of adaptability to the transformer architecture, significantly improving the quality of multi-subject generation.
+However, despite their efforts, these methods frequently suffer from suboptimal results, such as low subject fidelity caused by attribute leakage between subjects.
+This raises a critical question: \textit{why do existing ICL-based methods falter in the multi-subject setting?}

-The primary challenge stems from the training objective.
-Existing ICL-based methods are typically optimized with a simple reconstruction loss.
-This objective implicitly tasks the model with the dual responsibilities of distinguishing subject features and arranging them spatially.
-However, such supervision alone proves insufficient for the complexities of multi-subject scenarios.
-As shown in \Cref{fig:intro}, this inadequacy leads to an undesired entanglement between subject-specific attention fields in these methods, like UNO.
-This phenomenon, which we term attention bleeding, causes attribute leakage and severely damages subject fidelity.
-Furthermore, a simple reconstruction objective fails to capture nuanced human preferences, such as aesthetic quality and precise prompt alignment.